Jalaj200/Mini-Projects-2/README.md

-# Code-Alpha-Intership-Projects
+Projects
-This is my intership projects which i have been completed
+This is my projects which i have been completed